j-ehrhardt/nns-for-input-reconstruction/README.md

 ## Experimental Evaluation
 We evaluate the results with the MNIST dataset.
 A full empirical evaluation can be found the publication above.
-Therefore, we trained a simple Autoencoder on the complete MNIST dataset.
+For our evaluation, we trained a simple Autoencoder on the complete MNIST dataset.
 We then masked single samples with a zero-tensor, as missing values.

 **Sample & Masked Sample**